-Entirely white Shih Tzu dogs are a rare find.
+White Shih Tzu dogs are simply members of this gorgeous pedigree breed with pure ghostly white coats.
+The Shih Tzu dog is bred in a truly stunning variety of colors and patterns, but entirely white Shih Tzu dogs are a rare find.
 I’ve yet to see one in real life, and I’m a dedicated dog spotter when out and about!
 Most Shih Tzu dogs have brown, black or white coats in various patterns.
 This cute medium sized breed has long, fluffy fur that turns heads everywhere regardless, but occasionally a puppy is born with only white hairs in their coat.
-Most white Shih Tzu dogs are albino, but sometimes a paler-than-cream pup comes along that doesn’t have this gene that includes pink eyes and pale noses.
-Today we’ll check out how to breed and find an unusually colored Shih Tzu puppy, and what their coat means for your dog’s temperament traits and health.
+Many white Shih Tzu dogs are albino, but sometimes a paler-than-cream pup comes along that doesn’t have this gene that includes pink eyes and pale noses.

 - Do white puppies change color?

 - Adopting vs buying a white Shih Tzu Puppy